How to Revise for IB Computer Science: Tactics That Work

 Some students like to start with the case study section in Paper 1 to gain confidence, try different approaches and find what works for you.

-One of my past students realised that they kept running out of time in Paper 2, often leaving the last question unfinished.
+One of my former students realised they kept running out of time on Paper 2, often leaving the last question unfinished.
 We worked together on timing strategies, including practising with a stopwatch, setting mini-deadlines for each section, and using the reading time more effectively.

 After a few weeks of timed practice, they were finishing every paper and saw a noticeable jump in their marks.
 Simply learning to manage their time better gave them the chance to show what they really knew.